Tuesday, May 13th, 2025

 Taking the time to plan out activities, as well as determine which locations and facilities to use, can help reduce stress and ensure that the camping experience is successful for everyone involved.

 Consider creating a budget, researching any laws and regulations related to camping, and designing an emergency response plan with staff that outlines procedures in the event of an unexpected occurrence.
-With careful planning, you will be able to start off your next season strong and make it a memorable one.
+With careful planning, you can start your next season strong and make it a memorable one.

 Related Article: How to Increase Summer Camp Enrollment?